 Redwood Health Partners Team

-The Redwood team is comprised of credentialed physicians and nurse practitioners who have been trained to ensure they understand the special needs of those with chronic conditions, and can use various electronic health records and coordinate care with many different providers.
+The Redwood team is comprised of credentialed physicians, nurse practitioners, and physician assistants who have been trained to ensure they understand the special needs of those with chronic conditions, and can use various electronic health records and coordinate care with many different providers.

-James Morgan, MD, primary care and collaborating physician for New Jersey.
+Erick Gomer, MD, primary care and collaborating physician for Colorado

-Dr. Morgan has been in private practice in Cedar Grove, NJ since 2005.
+Dr. Gomer has been in private practice in the Denver metro area since completing his residency at Denver Health Medical Center in 2007.
 His practice focuses on adult and geriatric medicine, with a specialty in chronic care management.
 His goal is to develop patient relationships and provide coordinated care that looks at the patient as a whole person.
+Patients give Dr. Gomer high marks for this as well – describing him as approachable, concerned about them as individuals, and highly knowledgeable in his approach.

-Ms. Browning is a skilled practitioner able to manage multiple chronic conditions, pain management where needed, skin and wound care, as well as assist with end of life planning and needs.
-Ms. Browning’s true passion is working with frail and challenged elders to assure they have the care they need and want.
-She believes in a coordinated and highly collaborative approach to care, between the patient, family, other providers, specialists, and any care partners.
+Ms. Dumiye is a skilled practitioner able to manage multiple chronic conditions, pain management where needed, skin and wound care, as well as assist with end of life planning and needs.
+Ms. Dumiye is dedicated to patient education and preventative medicine with a focus on compassionate patient/provider communication.
+She believes in a coordinated and highly collaborative approach to care.

-Cynthia Tourigian, NP, primary care nurse practitioner for southern New Jersey.
+Lynda Carpenito, ANP, primary care nurse practitioner for New Jersey

 Ms. Tourigian believes in the value of relationships in medicine and seeks to understand each patient’s particular story as a way to better manage their care.
 She recognizes that only by getting the patient’s “buy-in” to a treatment plan will the care plan be successful.
 Ms. Tourigian is an excellent communicator, coach, and teacher to her patients.